Research by Physics Professor Shows Copper Foam Could Be Highly Efficient, Durable Filter for Reusable Masks and Air Cleaners

 The researchers estimate that the materials would cost around $2 per mask currently, and disinfection and reuse would extend their lifetime, making them economically competitive with current products.

 Other researchers involved include postdoctoral fellow Alberto Quintana and graduate student Christopher Jensen (C’24).
-This research was made possible through funding from the Georgetown Environmental Initiative Impact Program Award, the McDevitt bequest to Georgetown University and Tom and Ginny Cahill’s Fund for Environmental Physics at University of California Davis.
+This research was made possible through funding from the Georgetown Environmental Initiative Impact Program Award, the McDevitt bequest to Georgetown University and Tom and Ginny Cahill’s Fund for Environmental Physics at the University of California Davis.

 -by Shelby Roller (G’19)